 how those systems can be affected by disease.
-Cadaver Demonstrations are open to high school juniors and above.
+Cadaver Demonstrations are open to high school sophomores and above.
 Students have a chance to put on gloves and explore the anatomy with the guidance of our medical student presenters.

 - Pig Heart, Sheep Brain or Pig Eye Dissections: guided student dissections are perfect